 The Canonbury Tavern has been a public house since the early 1700's and boasts a rich and varied history.
-Having one of the best pub garden spaces in the city, it has long been a destination for pub-goers and diners taking advantage of our urban oasis.
+Having one of the best and largest pub garden spaces in the city, it has long been a destination for pub-goers and diners taking advantage of our urban oasis.

 In 1846 The Canonbury Tavern was demolished and rebuilt on the same land.
 In the early 20th century the top floor was removed following a fire and never replaced.
 This is why the wonderful staircase leads to nowhere.